-The point program is the most common and the simplest of customer loyalty programs in the commerce world.
+The loyalty points program is the most common and the simplest of customer loyalty programs in the commerce world.
 This traditional loyalty program is based on the principle: Get more by spending more.

 So, every time your customer purchases something in your stores or on your online stores, they can get a certain amount of points.
 You can subject the assignment of points to their purchase value.
 Then, translate these points into some form of reward.

-The rewards could be anything—discounts or a special customer treatment.
+The rewards could be anything—discounts on products or a special customer treatment.
 Whatever that might be, your customers would have to work toward collecting a certain amount of points to redeem their rewards.

 Point-based customer loyalty examples

 1. The North Face - Apparel retailer

 The North Face is an American apparel retailer that follows the traditional points loyalty program.
 With its XPLR Pass, customers get 1 point for every $1 spent.

 Sephora is a name that's synonymous with the beauty industry.
 The Sephora Beauty Insider Rewards Bazaar is again an example of the old-school points-based reward systems.
 As always, customers earn points on every purchase.
 But it’s so successful because it lets members choose the rewards they want in exchange for their points.